Newborn Screening Program

 The Kansas newborn screening program is a collaborative effort between public health, hospitals, providers and the parents of the infants screened.
 Screening is a public health service.
 Since 1965, it has been available to all infants in Kansas and it is done shortly after birth.

-While most newborns look perfectly healthy, there are some diseases that aren't visible.
-Unless these diseases are identified and treated early, they can cause severe illness, developmental disability, or in some cases death.
-To test for these diseases, about 24 hours after birth, a baby's heel is pricked and a small sample of blood is collected by the hospital staff.
+Some diseases aren't visible, and unless these diseases are identified and treated early, they can cause severe illness, developmental disability, or in some cases death.
+To test for these diseases, a baby's heel is pricked and a small sample of blood is collected by the hospital staff about 24 hours after birth.
 This blood is then sent to the State public health laboratory where it is tested for several different diseases.
 If the test is abnormal, re-testing must be done to confirm a diagnosis.

 - Screening - About 40,000 KS births/initial tests each year with about 2,000 needing retest